winterton-on-sea

 One of the 14th and 15th Century church's big claims to fame is the impressive tower.
 At over 132 feet high it dominates the landscape and served as a lookout post during times of war.
 Some of the soldiers who spent cold and lonely nights up there left their marks etched into the lead roof.

-It underwent a major restoration in 2014 and now, on Saturdays during the spring and summer, it is open to the public and offers stunning views over the surrounding countryside as well as out to sea.
+It underwent a major restoration in 2014 and is now open to the public on selected Saturdays during the summer.
+You'll find these promoted on the Winterton on Sea Facebook page and the village Facebook groups.
+It offers stunning views over the surrounding countryside as well as out to sea.
 On a clear day those who make the climb can see as far as Happisburgh lighthouse to the north and Caister water tower in the south.
 (Please see our slideshow).

 Inside Holy Trinity and All Saints Church